 Call your healthcare provider right away and ask for an appointment today, or go to the emergency department if you have:

-To help care for your feet, you’ll need to closely watch your blood sugar, blood pressure, and cholesterol.
+To help care for your feet, you’ll need to watch your blood glucose (sugar), blood pressure, and cholesterol closely.
 Keep track of your results to make it easier to review and plan your care.
 You and your healthcare provider will decide on the best levels for you.

-To see this information online and learn more, visit MyHealth.Alberta.ca and type in diabetic foot care into the search bar.
+To see this information online and learn more, visit https://myhealth.alberta.ca/health/pages/conditions.aspx?Hwid=custom.ab_diabetes_highriskfootcare_inst.

 For 24/7 nurse advice and general health information call Health Link at 811.